Chest imaging includes use of:

 Chest Computed Tomography (CT)

-Chest CT is normally done at full inspiration.
+Chest CT is normally performed at full inspiration.
 Aeration of the lungs during imaging provides the best views of the lung parenchyma, airways, and vasculature, and of abnormal findings such as masses, infiltrates, or fibrosis.

 CT angiography

-Magnetic Resonance Imaging of the Chest
+Magnetic Resonance Imaging (MRI) of the Chest

-MRI has a relatively limited role in pulmonary imaging but is preferred over CT in specific circumstances, such as assessment of
+MRI has a relatively limited role in pulmonary imaging but is preferred over CT in specific circumstances, such as assessment of:

 Superior sulcus tumors